Beltane: Ancient and medieval

-Beltane (the beginning of summer) and Samhain (the beginning of winter) are thought to have been the most important of the four Celtic festivals.
-Sir James George Frazer wrote in The Golden Bough: A Study in Magic and Religion that the times of Beltane and Samhain are of little importance to European crop-growers, but of great importance to herdsmen practising seasonal transhumance.
-Thus, he suggests that the festival has pastoral origins.

 The earliest mention of Beltane is in Old Irish literature from Gaelic Ireland.
 The early-10th century text Sanas Cormaic (Cormac's Glossary) has an entry for "Belltaine" and derives it from bil-tene, "lucky fire".
 It says that to protect cattle from disease, the druids used to light two fires "with great incantations" and drive the cattle between them.
-In another entry, Sanas Cormaic says that Belltaine means "fire of Bel", explaining that Bel, Bil or Bial was a god and that "a fire was kindled in his name at the beginning of summer".
+In another entry, for "Bel, Bil", Sanas Cormaic says that Belltaine means "fire of Bel", explaining that Bel or Bil was "an idol god" and that "a fire was kindled in his name at the beginning of summer always, and cattle were driven between the two fires".
 Some scholars suggest that this might have been the Celtic healing god Belenos, although there is no other mention of Bel in Old Irish writings.
 Other scholars suggest that the writer was attempting to link the druidic fires with the Biblical god Baal.

-The medieval tale Tochmarc Emire (The Wooing of Emer) gives the same description of Beltaine.
+The medieval tale Tochmarc Emire (The Wooing of Emer) gives the same description of Beltaine, that "the druids used to make two fires with great incantations, and to drive the cattle between them against the plagues, every year".
 It says that it marks the beginning of summer, and calls Beltaine and Samhain (the beginning of winter) the two main divisions of the year.
+Glosses in the Senchas Már, a 7th–8th century collection of laws, say that it is customary to take the cattle out around May Day (im Beltaine) from the green of the old residence (senlis) to a summer pasture (áirge), and to return around November Day (im Samain).

 According to 17th-century historian Geoffrey Keating, there was a great gathering at the hill of Uisneach each Beltane in medieval Ireland, where a sacrifice was made to a god named Beil.
 Keating wrote that two bonfires would be lit in every district of Ireland, and cattle would be driven between them to protect them from disease.
 There is no reference to such a gathering in the annals, but the medieval Dindsenchas (lore of places) includes a tale of a hero lighting a holy fire on Uisneach that blazed for seven years.
 Ronald Hutton writes that this may "preserve a tradition of Beltane ceremonies there", but adds "Keating or his source may simply have conflated this legend with the information in Sanas Chormaic to produce a piece of pseudo-history".
 Nevertheless, excavations at Uisneach in the 20th century found evidence of large fires and charred bones, and showed it to have been a place of ritual since ancient times.
 Evidence suggests it was "a sanctuary-site, in which fire was kept burning perpetually, or kindled at frequent intervals", where animal sacrifices were offered.

 Beltane is also mentioned in medieval Scottish literature.
 An early reference is found in the poem 'Peblis to the Play', contained in the Maitland Manuscripts of 15th- and 16th-century Scots poetry, which describes the celebration in the town of Peebles.